willsofts/emigrate/README.md

 - This is a custom function handler. this support for java script function to manual data handling.

 4. Default values.
-- This is a reserved entities for default values.
+- This is can parse for default values that can be reserved word and environment variables or come from parameters submitted.

 5. Support API fetching.
 - This is an external data from calling API.